livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 ### How to download:
 Due to how large the data files are, they are currently being hosted on Git LFS (Large File Service).
 This means you cannot use the default git clone to download these files.
 Instead, you will need to use git LFS.
+If the use of terminal commands proves too inaccessible, it is also feasible to download individual files of interest using githubs web browser.
 Please follow the instructions below below to download the dataset in its entirety:

  1. Install git from:
  * Windows: <https://gitforwindows.org/>